Carla Ayers6-minute read

 For more detailed information on what to look for when inspecting a well, refer to the Centers For Disease Control’s guidelines.

-Most inspections begin with a visual inspection of the well, the well cap, the pump, the pressure tank (usually located in the home’s basement) and grout.
+Most inspections begin with a visual analysis of the wellhead, well cap, pump, pressure tank (usually located in the home’s basement) and grout.
 The home inspector will also evaluate other components of the system, including the well casing, electrical wiring, jet pump, capacitor and gauges.

-Equipment that is leaking water or missing grout can cause water pressure problems and allow contaminants to enter the system.
+Leaky equipment or missing grout can cause water pressure problems and allow contaminants to enter the system.
 So if your inspector finds either one, they may recommend making repairs to your well.

 Water testing is one of the best ways to ensure your well is in good shape.
 Testing water at the tap for contaminants can reveal a lot about the health of the property’s water supply system.

-It’s recommended that homeowners check for bacteria in their water annually and other contaminants every 2 years or any time the homeowners notice a change in the water’s taste, smell or clarity.
+It’s recommended that homeowners check for bacteria in their water annually and other contaminants every 2 years or any time they notice a change in the water’s taste, smell or clarity.